Evilzebra/liquidfun-emscripten/README.md

 # About
-This is simply a repository to hold emscripten releases of <a href="https://github.com/google/liquidfun">LiquidFun</a>.
+This is simply a repository to hold the emscripten releases of <a href="https://github.com/google/liquidfun">LiquidFun</a>.

 If you want to read about liquidfun.js and how to compile it from scratch <a href="https://github.com/google/liquidfun/tree/master/liquidfun/Box2D/lfjs">view this README</a>.